 JAY-LEE

 Something of a puzzle.
-If the catalogue number of
+Catalogue

-least eleven issues, but I have only managed to track down half
+least thirteen issues, but I have only managed to track down eight of them.
+The date of operations was from

 1977 to at least 79.
 Presumably Jay-Lee was a small custom

-recorded at the Music Bank Studios, in Manchester, so there may instead
+Bank Studios, in Manchester, so there may

 be a link between the studio and the label.
 It would appear that

-final two records came out - the Deccas have a different look
+Linguaphone.
+Decca took over later on - the Deccas have a different look

-to them and have 'Made in England' above the logo (5).
-Thanks to Robert Bowes for
+to them and have 'Made in England' above the logo (5) - while JL-13 was pressed

 the second scan.